 ivMA: NEMT waiver would not apply to substance use disorder treatment services.

 vCopays exceeding statutory limits are for non-emergent emergency room (ER) use in all pending and approved waivers noted except WI, which instead would apply a copay at the statutory limit for all ER visits and ME, which would charge copays above statutory limits for certain diagnosis codes.
-NM also would apply a copay above statutory limits non-preferred prescription drugs IN copay waiver approved under Section 1916 (f), not Section 1115.
+NM also would apply a copay above statutory limits non-preferred prescription drugs.

-As of February 1, 2018, 13 states (AZ, FL, HI, IL, IN, KS, MA, MI, NC, NJ, NM, NY, and WI) had pending waiver requests that include behavioral health initiatives.
+As of March 5, 2018, 13 states (AK, AZ, FL, HI, IL, KS, MA, MI, NC, NJ, NM, NY, and WI) had pending waiver requests that include behavioral health initiatives.
 Most seek to waive the IMD payment exclusion to receive federal Medicaid funds for inpatient behavioral health services for nonelderly adults.
-States are also seeking waiver authority to fund other behavioral health or supportive services for people with behavioral health needs, such as supportive housing, supported employment, peer supports, and/or community-based SUD treatment services.22 A few states seek authority to add or expand coverage to targeted groups of adults with behavioral health needs who are otherwise uninsured or to implement delivery system reform initiatives, such as physical/behavioral health integration, value-based purchasing, and improved coordination between traditional health plans and those providing specialty behavioral health services.
+States are also seeking waiver authority to fund other behavioral health or supportive services for people with behavioral health needs, such as supportive housing, supported employment, peer supports, and/or community-based SUD treatment services.
+A few states seek authority to add or expand coverage to targeted groups of adults with behavioral health needs who are otherwise uninsured or to implement delivery system reform initiatives, such as physical/behavioral health integration, value-based purchasing, and improved coordination between traditional health plans and those providing specialty behavioral health services.

 |Table 4: Approved and Pending Behavioral Health Provisions|